baro

 Every phase has a routed default, picked to match the workload of that phase.
 Reasoning-heavy phases get the flagship model; the per-turn verdict phase gets the cheap one.

-Phase--llm claude--llm openai
+Phase--llm claude--llm codex--llm openai

-Story Agentopusgpt-5.5
+Story Agentopusgpt-5.5gpt-5.5

 Each phase has its own --*-model flag if you want to override the routed default without touching the rest: